Agriculture & Farming

 Cross-compliance was a payment-linked enforcement system.
 If you received BPS, you had to meet Good Agricultural and Environmental Condition (GAEC) standards and Statutory Management Requirements (SMRs).
 Breach them, and your payment was reduced by 1% to 100% depending on severity.

-When BPS ended and was replaced by delinked payments, this payment-linked enforcement ended too.
+When BPS ended on 31 December 2023 and was replaced by delinked payments, this payment-linked enforcement ended too.
+England did not replace it with a "conditionality" regime - there are no GAEC or SMR standards in England any more.
 Delinked payments are not conditional on meeting any standards - they are simply transitional payments based on your historic BPS claims, phasing out by 2027.

 Rules that still apply - the underlying legislation